 Why You Should Visit Weimar

 In the 20th century, Weimar was the cradle of the Bauhaus movement, which created a revolution in art, design, and architecture.
 The first Bauhaus school of arts and architecture was founded here by Walter Gropius in 1919.
 It also spawned Weimar Classicism, a humanistic cultural movement.

-The list of former Weimar residents reads like the “Who's who” of German literature, music, art, and philosophy: Johann Sebastian Bach, Richard Wagner, Friedrich Schiller, Wassily Kandinsky, and Friedrich Nietzsche all lived and worked here.
+In addition, the list of former Weimar residents reads like the “who's who” of German literature, music, art, and philosophy: Johann Sebastian Bach, Richard Wagner, Friedrich Schiller, Wassily Kandinsky, and Friedrich Nietzsche all lived and worked here.